 The Manchester Scholarship Foundation uses the Free Application for Federal Student Aid (FASFA) form.
 FASFA data is sent to a third-party (an accountant) and is NEVER reviewed by the Manchester Scholarship Foundation board.
 Information is destroyed by the third party within a year after awards are made.

 There is an exception with the Adult Learner Scholarships which do not require FAFSA.
 Therefore, to demonstrate financial need, applicants submit a W-2 form with their application for the Adult Learner Committee to review.
 The W-2 form is destroyed immediately after the committee makes the Adult Learner selections.

 The Manchester Scholarship disburses over $600,000 in scholarships each year.
 Students may be eligible for one or more scholarships.

 The Traditional Scholarship for high school senior awards may vary depending on the number of applicants.
-Scholarships are for one year and have ranged from $2,000 to $10,000 in recent years.
+Scholarships are evenly divided across the first two years of college and have ranged from $2,000 to $10,000 in recent years.